sentheta/SC1015-Project/README.md

 @sentheta - Data visualisation, Random forest regression, Singapore map

-@thiriii - Data visualisation, Linear regression, (Bayesian) Ridge regression
+@thiriii - Data visualisation, Linear regression, Ridge regression, Bayesian Ridge regression

 ### Problem Statements
 We aim to conduct a comprehensive analysis to identify the key factors influencing resale prices of HDB flats.
 Our analysis will seek to answer the following questions: